 Wolfgang Stefan Schwaiger

-An invitation to sing the title role in Mozart’s Don Giovanni at Opera Ballet Vlaanderen in the current season follows a series of successful guest appearances at the same house: in 2024/25 as Thaos in Christoph Willibald Gluck’s Iphigénie en Tauride in a production by Rafael Villalobos conducted by Benjamin Bayl, as Dr. Falke in Die Fledermaus under Alexander Joel, and in Brahms’ Ein deutsches Requiem.
-At the Badisches Staatstheater Karlsruhe, Wolfgang Stefan Schwaiger appeared as the Gamekeeper in Dvořák’s Rusalka and as Schaunard in Puccini’s La Bohème.
+Prior to Don Giovanni, the baritone had already made several guest appearances at Opera Ballett Vlaanderen: in 2024/25 as Thaos in Christoph Willibald Gluck’s Iphigénie en Tauride in a production by Rafael Villalobos under the baton of Benjamin Bayl, as Doktor Falke in The Bat under Alexander Joel, and in Brahms’s German Requiem.
+At the Badisches Staatstheater Karlsruhe, Wolfgang Stefan Schwaiger appeared on stage as Heger in Dvořák’s Rusalka and as Schaunard in Puccini’s La bohème.

 In the 2021/22 season, he also appeared as Taddeo in L’italiana in Algeri at the Tiroler Landestheater.
-In addition, he regularly performs song recitals, including Die schöne Müllerin with pianist Barbara Moser in Paris, as well as concerts featuring oratorios and orchestral songs.
+Furthermore, he regularly performs recitals, including Die schöne Müllerin with Barbara Moser at the piano in Paris, as well as concerts featuring oratorios and orchestral songs.

-In recent years, the young baritone has appeared as Giove in La Calisto at Teatro Real Madrid, as Maximilian in Bernstein’s Candide at the Staatsoper Hannover, as Marullo in Verdi’s Rigoletto, as Moralès in Bizet’s Carmen, with Ravel’s Don Quichotte songs at the Bregenz Festival, and as Figaro in Il barbiere di Siviglia at the Staatstheater Darmstadt.
+In recent years, the baritone has made guest appearances as Giove in La Calisto at the Teatro Real in Madrid, as Maximilian in Bernstein’s Candide at the Hanover State Opera, as Marullo in Verdi’s Rigoletto, as Moralès in Bizet’s Carmen and in songs from Ravel’s Don Chichotte at the Bregenz Festival, as well as in the role of Figaro in Il barbiere di Siviglia at the Darmstadt State Theater.

-During his studies, the young singer already gained extensive stage experience: in 2011 he performed in a production of the Wiener Taschenoper and at the Oper Graz.
-From 2012 to 2014, he appeared at the Schlosstheater Schönbrunn as Count Almaviva in Mozart’s Le nozze di Figaro, as Frank and Falke in J. Strauss’ Die Fledermaus, and in the title role of Mozart’s Don Giovanni—a role with which he also attracted attention at the Opera Studio of the Bregenz Festival in the summer of 2016.
+During his studies, the young singer already gained extensive stage experience: in 2011, he sang the role in a production by the Vienna Taschenoper and at the Graz Opera.
+At the Schönbrunn Palace Theater from 2012 to 2014, he appeared on stage as the Count of Almaviva in Mozart’s Le nozze di Figaro, as Frank and Falke in J. Strauss’ The Bat, and in the title role of Mozart’s Don Giovanni, a role with which he also drew attention to himself in the summer of 2016 at the Bregenz Festival Opera Studio.

-At an early age, Wolfgang Stefan Schwaiger won numerous competitions, including the Brahms Competition in Pörtschach, Gradus ad Parnassum (2011), and Musica Juventutis at the Wiener Konzerthaus.
-He was awarded second prize at the International Ferruccio Tagliavini Competition, was a finalist at the 1st Otto Edelmann Competition, and was named a Lauréat of the Festival Juventus in Cambrai, France (2013).
+From a very early age, Wolfgang Stefan Schwaiger won numerous competitions, including the Brahms Competition in Pörtschach, Gradus ad Parnassum (2011), Musica Juventutis at the Vienna Konzerthaus, took second place at the International Ferrucio Tagliavini Competition, was a finalist in the 1st Otto Edelmann Competition, and was a laureate of the Juventus Festival in Cambrai, France (2013).

-Born in Innsbruck in 1991, the young baritone received a diverse musical education as a child (recorder, trumpet, piano) and was a member of the Wiltener Sängerknaben, where he soon performed as an alto soloist.
-From 2010 to 2014, he studied at the University of Music and Performing Arts Vienna (MDW) with Prof. Karlheinz Hanser; in 2019, he successfully completed his Master’s degree in Lied and Oratorio under Florian Boesch.
+Born in Innsbruck in 1991, the young baritone received a well-rounded musical education as a child (recorder, trumpet, piano) and was a member of the Wiltener Sängerknaben, where he was soon featured as an alto soloist.
+From 2010 to 2014, he studied at the University of Music and Performing Arts Vienna (MDW) under Prof. Karlheinz Hanser; in 2019, he successfully completed his master’s degree in Lied and Oratorio under Florian Bösch.

 Repertoire Opera/Operetta